-- code injection or OS command injection
+- OS command injection

 Computer programs use queries and commands for their components to communicate.
 If these messages are missing proper encoding, hackers can use this vulnerability to tamper with the application.
 With SQL injection or XSS, they can insert special characters that cause the data to be interpreted as control information for the program.
 This way, coding errors let certain software components receive malicious commands and perform the wrong operations.